 567—22.100(455B) Definitions for Title V operating permits.
-For purposes of rules 567—22.100(455B) to 567—22.116(455B), the following terms shall have the meaning indicated in this rule:“Act” means the Clean Air Act, 42 U.S.C.
+For purposes of ) this chapter and unless otherwise stated, the following terms shall have the meaning indicated in this rule:

+“40 CFR Part 70” means Part 70 or any specific section within Part 70 that is cited in this chapter, as amended through May 6, 2020, unless otherwise noted.

+“40 CFR Part 72” means Part 72 or any specific section within Part 72 that is cited in this chapter, as amended through March 28, 2011, unless otherwise noted.

+“Act” means the Clean Air Act, 42 U.S.C.
 Sections 7401, et seq.

 “Actual emissions” means the actual rate of emissions of a pollutant from an emissions unit, as determined in accordance with the following: